 “At the beginning of my career, I observed in many boardroom meetings that I was the only woman in the room,” Yvonne says.
 “That kind of environment brings psychological pressure.
 But nowadays, in these types of meetings, it’s much more balanced than before.
-And not just at Deloitte — in many other organisations, as well.”
+And not just at Deloitte — in many other organizations, as well.”

 “We are quite gender-balanced in Risk Advisory in China,” Yvonne notes.
 “We focus on equality and open-mindedness, from recruitment to promotion to long-term career development.
 As a result, we have a lot of females working in this function.
 In fact, nearly two-thirds of Risk Advisory professionals in China are female!”

 “We also provide role models of female leadership to encourage women to continue advancing in their careers,” Yvonne continues.
-“I try to be a role model myself and engage in many one-on-one talks to help people pursue their long-term career targets.
-So, all these elements — providing trust and respect, role models, flexibility and accommodations — these are all very important, in my view.”
+“I try to be a role model, myself, and engage in many one-on-one talks to help people pursue their long-term career targets.
+So, all these elements — providing trust and respect, role models, flexibility, and accommodations — these are all very important, in my view.”

 #5 – She encourages women and men to pursue careers in risk.

 “There are a number of characteristics we’re looking for,” Yvonne shares.
 “First is self-confidence.
-That’s important because risk is a highly dynamic profession, so we must be confident, innovative, flexible and bold to help clients navigate the fast-changing business environment.”
+That’s important because risk is a highly dynamic profession, so we must be confident, innovative, flexible, and bold to help clients navigate the fast-changing business environment.”